Light and fluffy marshmallow frosting. Delicious to eat and easy to make!

 Stir eggs over simmering water until they reach 120°F. This will take about 3 to 5 minutes.
 If you don’t have an instant-read thermometer, one, you should get one*, it will change your life.
 Two, at 120°F, your mixture will feel hot to the touch, just past the point of comfortable.

-Remove bowl from heat and use your hand mixer or electric mixer to beat the egg whites on high for another 3 to 6 minutes.
+Remove bowl from heat and use your stand mixer or hand-held electric mixer to beat the egg whites on high for another 3 to 6 minutes.
 They should become bright white and fluffy.
 They won’t be able to form stiff peaks because they are so sticky, but when you lift the beaters out of the mixture, the peaks should stand pretty tall before flopping over.

 Transfer to a piping bag or use a large plastic bag with the tip cut off to pipe onto some delicious cupcakes, like maybe my Gooey Chocolate S’mores Cupcakes…